Cardinal Newman Society: Reception

 Charles L. Currie, president of the Association of Jesuit Colleges and Universities said that the society's "attacks can no longer go unchallenged," and characterized their work as "a long trail of distorted, inaccurate, and often untrue attacks on scholars addressing complex issues."
 Michael James, vice president of the Association of Catholic Colleges and Universities, said the society is "destructive and antithetical to a spirit of unity in our commitment to serve society and the church."

 Reilly has been referred to in Catholic publications as the "self-appointed ayatollah to Catholic academia in this country."
 Rev. James Keenan, a priest and professor at Boston College who was targeted in a fundraising letter sent out by the Society, said "Hopefully, someday our bishops will call us to end this awful conduct, which hurts not only those of us targeted, but more importantly, the unity of the church itself."
-According to Robert McClory, "If John Henry Newman, by some miracle of grace, were to rise from the dead today and be invited to speak at a prestigious Catholic institution, the most likely organization to protest and picket the event would be the Cardinal Newman Society."
+According to journalist Robert McClory, (Note: To be distinguished from Bishop Robert J. McClory) "If John Henry Newman, by some miracle of grace, were to rise from the dead today and be invited to speak at a prestigious Catholic institution, the most likely organization to protest and picket the event would be the Cardinal Newman Society."

 The organization is also criticized for focusing on conservative political issues that are "only tangentially related to issues of Catholic higher education."
 One "review of 50 of the most recent headlines on the Society’s blog shows that 60% of them were related to abortion (9), homosexuality (10), or sexuality in general (10).
 That leaves only 40% for all other issues relating to Catholic education."
-When a group of Catholic scholars issued a statement calling on political leaders to consider the common good, the Newman Society attacked it saying that they were “distorting Church teaching in favor of left-leaning politics to take political shots at vice presidential nominee Paul Ryan.”
+When a group of Catholic scholars issued a statement calling on political leaders to consider the common good, the Newman Society attacked it saying that they were "distorting Church teaching in favor of left-leaning politics to take political shots at vice presidential nominee Paul Ryan."
 In their critique, however, the Society did not "cite a single instance where the statement strays from Catholic teaching.
 Instead, the Society makes an ad hominem attack on one of the signatories."